yosssi/ace-proxy/README.md

 ## Overview

 Ace Proxy is a proxy for the Ace template engine.
-This proxy caches the options for the Ace template engine so that you don't have to specifyz them every time calling the Ace APIs.
+This proxy caches the options for the Ace template engine so that you don't have to specify them every time calling the Ace APIs.

 ## Usage